 6.4 In the spring of 2016 a volunteer car scheme "Otter Wheels" was successfully introduced providing door to door transport for those without access to a private car.
 Those with a bus pass can travel at half price.
-The service is very popular having already made around 400 journeys.
+The service is very popular; some 500 journeys completed as at March 2019.